 “Something is radically wrong when the local church rejects a person accepted by Jesus: when a harsh, judgmental and unforgiving sentence is passed on homosexuals; when a divorcee is denied communion; when the child of a prostitute is refused baptism; when an unlaicized priest is forbidden the sacraments” (The Ragamuffin Gospel, p.
 30).

 There is a world of confusion and doctrinal error in this one statement.
 First, the Scriptures instruct churches to reject those who claim to be saved but who live in gross sin (1 Corinthians 5).
 Second, Manning assumes that judging things by God’s Word is “harsh” and “unforgiving” but this certainly does not have to be the case.
 The Bible instructs believers to “prove all things” (1 Thess.
 5:21), commends the Bereans for searching the Scripture daily to see “whether those things were so” (Acts 17:11), and says, “... he that is spiritual judgeth all things” (1 Cor.
 2:15).
 Third, Manning claims that forgiveness should be given whether or not there is repentance on the part of the sinner, but the Bible says there is no forgiveness without repentance (Lk.
 13:3, 5; Acts 17:30; 20:21; 26:20; 2 Cor.
 7:9-10; 2 Pet.
 3:9).
 Jesus said, “... except ye repent, ye shall all likewise perish” (Lk.
 13:3).
 Fourth, the Bible says the saved person is changed.
 “Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new” (2 Cor.
 5:17).
 Fifth, Manning teaches the heresy of infant baptism, whereas the Bible says baptism is for believers only (Mk.
 16:15).
-Sixth, Manning defends the Catholic priesthood, whereas the New Testament says every believer is a priest in Christ (1 Peter 2:5, 9).
+Sixth, Manning defends the Catholic priesthood, whereas the Bible says every believer is a priest in Christ and there is not a hint anywhere in the New Testament that a special priesthood has been set up in the churches (1 Peter 2:5, 9).
 Seventh, Manning defends the unscriptural Catholic sacraments even though they have no support in the Scripture and they teach a works salvation.